GigiTvaradze/Responsive-Real-World-Website/README.md

 # Responsive-Real-World-Website
-Build Responsive Real-World Websites with HTML and CSS
+Build Responsive Real-World Websites with HTML and CSS - by Jonas Schmedtmann.